-Upon expiration of any applicable lock-up periods, shares issued by us will generally be freely tradable in the public market, subject to the provisions and applicable holding periods set forth in Rule 144 under the Securities Act.
+Upon expiration of any applicable lock-up periods, 4,056,521 shares issued by us will generally be freely tradable in the public market, subject to the provisions and applicable holding periods set forth in Rule 144 under the Securities Act.
+This includes 1,162,854 shares that may be held by an affiliate of ours, as that term is used in Rule 144 under the Securities Act.
 Sales of substantial amounts of our common stock, or the availability of such common stock for sale, could adversely affect the prevailing market prices for our common stock.
 If this occurs and continues, it could impair our ability to raise additional capital through the sale of securities should we desire to do so.